-Madison County is a beautiful and diverse community, offering a wide variety of farm-to-table restaurants, craft beverages, charming shops, one-of-a-kind festivals, attractions, and unique lodging facilities.
+Madison County is a beautiful and diverse community, offering a wide variety of farm-to-table restaurants, craft beverages, charming shops, one-of-a-kind events, attractions, and unique hotels and B&Bs.

 Enjoy dinner in Cazenovia or Hamilton and pair your meal with a local craft beverage.
 Be sure to stroll downtown and explore the unique shops you’ll find along the way, too.
 For even more shopping, head over to Bouckville where antique shops line Route 20.
 And be sure to return in August for the famous Madison-Bouckville Antique Week.

 Celebrate all things “Oz” during the annual Oz-Stravaganza festival in Chittenango, birthplace of L. Frank Baum, author of The Wonderful Wizard of Oz.
 And if you’re ready to rumble, head to Canastota for Induction Weekend at the International Boxing Hall of Fame.
 Or visit Hop Fest in Oneida to celebrate Madison County’s strong heritage of growing this beer producing crop.

 Did you know that the people of Madison County played an important role in the Underground Railroad and Abolition movement?
 Find out more when you visit the heritage sites in Peterboro.

 Or if you’re looking to stretch your legs and take in some fresh air, head to DeRuyter and Georgetown.
 That’s where you’ll find plenty of opportunities to mountain bike, hike, camp, hunt, fish and more.

 And be sure to unwind in one of our cozy B&Bs, plush hotels or rustic campgrounds.

 So go ahead, stay as long as you like.
 You’re always welcome in Madison County.